jeiwinfrey/whispered-thoughts/README.md

 # Whispered Thoughts

-A modern web application built with Next.js 13, featuring a beautiful UI powered by Tailwind CSS and Shadcn UI components.
+A modern web application built with Next.js 13, featuring a beautiful UI powered by Tailwind CSS and Next UI components.

 ## Features

 - 🎨 Modern and responsive design
 - ⚡ Fast page loads with Next.js 13
 - 🎯 Built with TypeScript for better development experience
-- 🎭 Beautiful UI components from Shadcn UI
+- 🎭 Beautiful UI components from Next UI
 - 📱 Mobile-friendly interface

 ## Tech Stack